 Restricted distribution of the softstem bullrush

-Scirpus validus the softstem bulrush is largely or wholly restricted to a piece of shorline just north of Sandy Beach.
+Scirpus validus the softstem bulrush is largely or wholly restricted to a piece of shoreline just north of Sandy Beach.
 Over the more northerly part of its distribution, bayonet rush also occurs but outside of the softstem bullrush; there is little direct overlap.
-Proceeding northard, bayonet rush increases and the softstem bulrush declines and disappears after you go by the small headland.
-DS said the section of the shore where softstem bulrush is a little pocket that is better protected from predominant winds than elsewhere on that shore.
+Proceeding northward, bayonet rush increases and the softstem bulrush declines and disappears after you go by the small headland.
+DS said the section of the shore where softstem bulrush occurs is a little pocket that is better protected from predominant winds than elsewhere on that shore.

-View album Sandy Lake (Bedford, NS): Wetland Fringe
+- Sandy Lake (Bedford, NS): Wetland Fringe